alsmola/graphgrc/scf/iac-064-out-of-bandmulti-factorauthentication.md

-# IAC-06.4 - Out-of-Band Multi-Factor Authentication
+# SCF - %!S(string=IAC-06.4 - Out-of-Band Multi-Factor Authentication)
 Mechanisms exist to implement Multi-Factor Authentication (MFA) for remote access to privileged and non-privileged accounts such that one of the factors is securely provided by a device separate from the system gaining access.
 ## Mapped framework controls
 ### NIST 800-53